Once you have a solid workflow, it’s not difficult to knock out a WordPress site.

 I don’t advocate cheap content or lousy copywriting … at all.

-10. Follow this final checklist to tidy up any loose ends
+10. Tidy up loose ends

-Check these boxes off to clean up your site and make it more presentable:
+Clean up your site and make it more presentable:

 - Settings -> General.
 Change the Site Title to your business name and the Tagline to your slogan.